blahajjessie/kakaw/api-docs/interface/server-socket.md

 ## `endQuestion`

 Sent by server when the timer on a question runs out or the host clicks “End now,” and moves clients to the screen to review results
-The same message is sent to the host, but the information about the answer choice may be inacurate.
+The same message is sent to the host, but the information about the answer choice may be inaccurate.

 Fields:
 - `correctAnswers` (numeric array) :